 Back to the Southern WasatchThe weather forecast showed one last weekend of warm temperatures before the first big cold front of the fall moved in, and with snow on the way in just a few days, it seemed like a good time to get in one last summer/fall hike.
 It looked like a prior commitment might prevent me from hiking Mount Nebo with James, a friend from work, but when that fell through I was good to go.
 I wasn’t sure if James was still going to do the hike, so I invited my brother Chris to come, since he had enjoyed his first big mountain hike of Mount Sneffels a month earlier in Colorado.

 Despite almost always preferring new mountain locations over places I’ve already been, Mount Nebo was one of a handful of mountains in the Wasatch that I wanted to do again.
-The first time I tried it with my friend Gabe, we didn’t do enough research on the north trailhead location and ended up bushwhacking up and down the ravines on the east side of the mountain (followed a cow trail splitting off from the Nebo Bench trail instead of continuing along Mona Pole Road from the paved parking lot to the main trail), so after finally finding the right trail we were too exhausted to keep going.
+The first time I tried it with my best friend Gabe, we didn’t do enough research on the north trailhead location and ended up bushwhacking up and down the ravines on the east side of the mountain (followed a cow trail splitting off from the Nebo Bench trail instead of continuing along Mona Pole Road from the paved parking lot to the main trail), so after finally finding the right trail we were too exhausted to keep going.
 At the time it was my first failed summit attempt (8/24/05), so anxious for redemption I came back a couple months later and solo-climbed it in the snow (10/15/05).
 That was back when I was naïve enough to not even take an ice axe even though the conditions warranted it, so even though this time there would be less drama involved, I was looking forward to seeing the fall colors on the Nebo Scenic Byway and returning to the area with my new digital camera (instead of the cheap film camera I had the first time).

 Mount Nebo (Without the Snow)